 On the 29th December 2023 Ruth Singer and I walked from Matlock train station to Cromford and in response, Ruth created this woven piece inspired by natural objects gathered on route and moments on the walk.

-I've kept the weave safe in the envelope Ruth gave it to me in and on the 29th February 2024 walked with the piece along the same route that inspired its making.
-Just before leaving the woods and descending into Cromford, I held, then unfurled the path-like piece, hanging it on a branch and observing how winter colour sits peacefully within a brighter spring and how change is gentle in the woods.
+I've kept the weave safe in an envelope and on the 29th February 2024 walked with the piece along the same route that inspired its making.
+Just before leaving the woods and descending into Cromford, I held, then unfurled the path-like piece, hanging it on a branch and observing how its winter colour sits peacefully within a brighter spring and how change is gentle in the woods.

 ------------------------------------------------------------------------------------------------------------